deniz6221/RAG-For-Hunting/README.md

 ## Web Scraping Approach

-The project includes a non ordinary web scraping component (`document_scraper.py`) that uses mouse and keyboard automation rather than traditional HTTP scraping libraries.
+The project includes a unusual web scraping component (`document_scraper.py`) that uses mouse and keyboard automation rather than traditional HTTP scraping libraries.
 This approach was necessary due to:
 - Cloudflare bot protection on target websites
 - Advanced anti-scraping measures that block automated requests
 - The need to simulate genuine user interactions for content access